What is Testicular Cancer?

 Testicles are part of the male reproductive system.
 They are located behind the penis in a pouch of skin called the scrotum.
 Testicles produce sperm and several male hormones, including testosterone.
 These hormones control the development of the reproductive organs along with characteristics such as body and facial hair, a low voice, and wide shoulders.

-The American Cancer Society (ACS) estimates that about 8,430 new cases of testicular cancer would be diagnosed in the United States in 2015, and that the disease would cause about 380 deaths.
+The American Cancer Society (ACS) estimates that about 9,100 new cases of testicular cancer will be diagnosed in the United States in 2023, and that the disease would cause about 470 deaths.
 Testicular cancer is one of the most curable forms of cancer.
 According to the ACS, "a man's lifetime risk of dying from this cancer is … about 1 in 5,000."

 The National Cancer Institute has more information on testicular cancer.